rehanmulani585-oss/student-management-system-c/README.md

 ## Objective of Project

-* To manage student records efficiently
+* To manage student records digitally
 * To reduce manual paperwork
 * To learn file handling in C
-* To understand structures and functions
+* To implement CRUD operations
-* To practice GitHub collaboration
+* To improve programming and collaboration skills

 ---